dmoscoe/dmoscoe.github.io/resume.md

 # Resume [(PDF)](resume.pdf)

 ## SUMMARY
-Experienced educator pivoting to a career in data science.
-Master's Degree in Data Science completed 12/2021.
-Specializing in predictive modeling, data visualization, and inferential statistics to power evidence-based business decision-making.
+Experienced math educator pivoting to a career in data science.
+Master’s degree in Data Science completed 12/2021.
+Specializing in data visualization and analytics, predictive modeling, and inferential statistics to drive evidence-based decision-making.

 ## EDUCATION
 **City University of New York**, School of Professional Studies